taikedz/alpacka-ng/README.md

 # Install from a packages file
-paf -M packages.yaml
+paf -m -M packages.yaml
 ```

 ## Packages file format

+(TBD)

-We define a format that allows checking the contents of the `/etc/-os-release` file.
+We define a format that allows checking the contents of the `/etc/os-release` file.

 Depending on what is found there, certain package groups' definitions are loaded.
 Variants are declared in-order.
 The first variant to match is applied.